bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 docker build -t imagename-webapi:latest -f DockerWebApi/Dockerfile .
 ```

-After the cleanup and the Docker Image creation of the Web API, it is time to start both the BlazorWasm and the Web API Docker Containers.
+After the cleanup and the Docker Image creation of the Web API, we start both the BlazorWasm and the Web API Docker Containers.
 Open a Terminal and run the following commands:

 ```bash